macjunkins/rapid-mcp-commands/README.md

 ## Overview

-This repository contains command definitions in YAML format that are consumed by both the Rust and Go implementations of the Rapid MCP Server.
+This repository contains command definitions in YAML format that are consumed by implementations of the Rapid MCP Server.
 By centralizing command definitions, we ensure consistency across implementations.

 ## Structure